 Chapter 7 gives people a fresh start.
 It is a bankruptcy used to completely wipe out most debts in a legal proceeding conducted under the jurisdiction of the Federal U.S. Bankruptcy Court.
 Chapter 7 discharges debts such as credit card debt, medical bills, personal loans, delinquent utility bills, old tax debt, and deficiencies on repossessed vehicles.
 Under Chapter 7 bankruptcy, you will never have to pay your creditors for these types of debts.
 However, there are several types of debts that cannot be discharged by filing for Chapter 7.
 Child support, recent tax debt, student loans, and certain types of court-ordered damage awards are not dischargeable with bankruptcy.

 Most of our clients are able to keep their property when they file for Chapter 7 bankruptcy.
-However, it is important to be current on vehicle and/or house payments if you want to file a Chapter 7 and keep your property.
+However, it is important to be current on a vehicle and/or house payments if you want to file a Chapter 7 and keep your property.

 Your Credit Will NOT Be Ruined